-- 2. Dental services that are not necessary. - 3.
+- 1. Services performed by an out-of-network dentist if your plan does not have out-of-network coverage. - 2.
+Dental services that are not necessary. - 3.
 Hospitalization or other facility charges. - 4.
 Any dental procedure performed solely for cosmetic and/or aesthetic reasons. - 5.
 Any dental procedure not directly associated with a dental disease. - 6.
 Any procedure not performed in a dental setting. - 7.
 Reconstructive surgery of any type, including reconstructive surgery related to a dental disease, injury, or congenital anomaly. - 8.
 Procedures that are considered experimental, investigational or unproven.
 This includes pharmacological regimens not accepted by the American Dental Association Council on dental therapeutics.
-The fact that an experimental, investigational or unproven service, treatment, device or pharmacological regimen is the only available treatment for a particular condition will not result in coverage if the procedure is considered to be experimental, investigational or unproven in the treatment of that particular condition. - 9.
+The fact that an experimental, investigational or unproven service, treatment, device or pharmacological regimen is the only available treatment for a

+- particular condition will not result in coverage if the procedure is considered to be experimental, investigational or unproven in the treatment of that particular condition. - 9.
 Service for injuries or conditions covered by workmen's compensation or employer liability laws, and services that are provided without cost to the covered persons by any municipality, county, or other political subdivision.
 This exclusion does NOT apply to any services covered by Medicaid or Medicare. - 10.
 Expenses for dental procedures begun prior to the covered person's eligibility with the plan. - 11.
 Dental services rendered (including otherwise covered dental services) after the date on which individual coverage under the policy terminates, including dental services for dental conditions arising prior to the date on which individual coverage under the policy terminates. - 12.
-Services rendered by a provider with the same legal residence as a covered person or who is a member of a covered person's family, including a spouse, brother, sister, parent or child - 13.
+Services rendered by a provider with the same legal residence as a covered person or who is a member of a covered person's family, including a spouse, brother, sister, parent or child. - 13.
 Charges for failure to keep a scheduled appointment without giving the dental office 24 hours notice, sales tax, or duplicating/copying patient records. - 14.
-Implants and implant-related services. - 15.
-Tooth bleaching and/or enamel microabrasion - 16.
-Veneers - 17.
-Orthodontics - 18.
-Sustained release of therapeutic drug (D9613) - 19.
-COVID screening, testing, and vaccination - 20.
-Charges aligned to dental case management, case presentation, consultation with other medical professionals or translation/sign language services.
+Any services not listed above are not covered.